kimjammer/Scouting/README.md

 `requestScouterStatus` - Admin asks the server which scouters are connected

-`teamAssignment` - Admin tells the server the team assignments to all the scouters.
+`teamAssignment` - Admin tells the server the team assignments and match number.
 (The server will relay to the scouters.)
+ The server then creates or updates any team or match database entries as needed.

 `timeUpdate` - Admin tells the server the new current game time.
 (The server will relay to the scouters.)